MiracleOny/Kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 Over all, the most popular and successful campaign category is theater.
 Out of 1,369 theater campaigns, 61% were successful, 36% failed, and 3% were canceled.
-Campigns helped in May were the most successful, while December was the least succesful month to start campaigns.
+Campigns held in May were the most successful, while December was the least succesful month to start campaigns.
 From April to May, there is a spike in successful campaigns that tapers off by the end of the year.

 ### Analysis of Outcomes Based on Goals
 As campagin goals increase, success decrease and failures increase.
 However, this trend is obscured by a spike between goals ranging from $35,000 and $44,999.